GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 You can play around with different speed settings until your character moves at a pace you like.

 #### What We've Learned
-- Unity comes with many helpful methods, accessible by inheriting from the MonoBehaviour class.
+- Unity comes with many helpful methods, accessible by inheriting from the [MonoBehaviour](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) class.
-- The `Update` method allows us to run some code almost continuously during runtime.
+- The [`Update` method](https://docs.unity3d.com/ScriptReference/MonoBehaviour.Update.html) allows us to run code almost continuously during runtime.
-- We can use `FixedUpdate` when applying physics interactions.
+- We can use [`FixedUpdate`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.FixedUpdate.html) when applying physics interactions.
+- The [`GetKey` method](https://docs.unity3d.com/ScriptReference/Input.GetKey.html) returns true each frame the specified input button is down.
-- We can directly modify a `GameObject’s` transform values.
+- We can directly modify a `GameObject’s` transform values using the [`Translate` method](https://docs.unity3d.com/ScriptReference/Transform.Translate.html).
 - What the `GameObject` script is attached to is represented by the variable “gameObject”.

 ### Programming a Jump Button

 With the horizontal movement taken care of, we now need to move on to vertical movement.
 Let's program a jump button!
 Unlike with walking, if you hold down the jump button the player shouldn’t rise indefinitely.
-Therefore, we’ll use the [`GetKeyDown` method](https://docs.unity3d.com/ScriptReference/Input.GetKeyDown.html) so that it will only execute on the frame that the button is pressed.
+Therefore, we’ll use the `GetKeyDown` method so that it will only execute on the frame that the button is pressed.

-Editing the position directly would also be challenging with a jump feature, so instead we can take advantage of the RigidBody and use the physics method of [`AddForce`.](https://docs.unity3d.com/ScriptReference/Rigidbody.AddForce.html)
+Editing the position directly would also be challenging with a jump feature, so instead we can take advantage of the RigidBody and use the physics method `AddForce`.
 > We'll set the [`velocity`](https://docs.unity3d.com/ScriptReference/Rigidbody-velocity.html) to zero before initiating the force to prevent outside interactions from affecting the jump height.
 > Horizontal movement does not qualify as RigidBody velocity, so we can still control the character mid-jump.